SBCConnect/documentation/docs/pages/voice-enable-a-new-user.md

                     'yes' {
                             clear
                             Write-Host
-                            Write-Host "Off board the user"
+                            Write-Host "Removing all calling capabilities and numbers from the user"
-                            #
-                            #
-                            # NEED TO ADD A STACK OF ERROR CHECKING AND ENSURE THAT ENTVOICEENABLED = FALSE
-                            #
-                            #

                             Write-Host
                             Write-Host